Murder of Reagan Tokes: Brian Golsby

-After his third violation, a hearing was scheduled for February 23, which could have resulted in him being sent back to prison.
+After his third violation, a hearing was scheduled for February 23, which could have resulted in returning him to prison.

 The crime

 On the evening of February 8, 2017, Tokes went to work at Bodega in downtown Columbus, Ohio.
 Golsby spent the evening roaming Columbus looking for a victim.
 GPS data shows that he walked around OSU's campus and to North High Street.
 At North High Street, he got on a COTA bus and traveled to the downtown.
 He then spent about an hour walking around in circles near Bodega.

 At about 9:45 PM Tokes left Bodega and walked to her car.
 She ran into Golsby, who forced her into her car at gunpoint and abducted her.
 During his interrogation, Golsby said he told Tokes that all he wanted was money and that everything would be all right.
 Golsby forced Tokes to drive him to two ATMs to withdraw money, but the transactions were declined.
 They stopped at the first ATM, a Chase Bank, at 10:02, and tried to withdraw $500.
 Twelve minutes later, at 10:14, they stopped at a Huntington Bank.

 At 10:18 Tokes and Golsby arrived in an alley, and stayed there for twelve minutes.
 This is where Golsby is believed to have raped Tokes.
 A rape kit performed on Tokes's body would later show that Golsby had raped her.
 After the rape, Golsby made Tokes drive back to the first ATM, and forced her to withdraw $60.
 Tokes and Golsby also stopped at two gas stations, a Sunoco station at 11:12 and a Turkey Hill station at 11:41.

 Golsby decided to murder Tokes to prevent her from reporting the crimes he had committed against her.
 In his interrogation, he admitted that she begged for her life, telling him “all I want to do is live.”
 Prosecutors believe that Tokes complied with her kidnapper's commands in order to survive.
 Golsby made her drive to the Scioto Grove Metro Park.
 There, he had her park the car and take off all of her clothing, including her shoes.
 He then marched Tokes into a field and shot her twice in the head.
 One shot was to the back of her head, and the other through the left side of her face.
 Golsby shot her at close range, killing her execution-style.

-After murdering Tokes, Golsby took her silver Acura TL to his girlfriend’s home.
+After murdering Tokes, Golsby took her silver Acura TL to his girlfriend's home.
 Golsby and his girlfriend went to McDonald's together at 1:45 AM.
-Golsby gave her Tokes’s black Kate Spade purse and white wallet as a gift.
+Golsby gave her Tokes's black Kate Spade purse and white wallet as a gift.
 He later disposed of the gun and shell casings in a sewer, and unsuccessfully tried to set Tokes's car on fire in order to destroy evidence.